MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 *Senior DevOps & Full-stack Developer in E-Commerce Search Engine Team*

-* Development and maintenance of a highly scalable product pipeline for indexing in a Solr cluster, ingesting close to 20 million product updates daily
+* Development and maintenance of a highly scalable product pipeline for indexing in a Solr cluster, ingesting close to 20 million product updates daily.
-* React Frontend development of the product listings and search engine in close collaboration with the UX design team
+* React Frontend development of the product listings and search engine in close collaboration with the UX design team.
-* Vue.js Frontend & Scala backend development of the shop backoffice enabling SEO and On-Site manager to configure campaigns, navigation, and product listings
+* Vue.js Frontend & Scala backend development of the shop backoffice enabling SEO and On-Site manager to configure campaigns, navigation, and product listings.
-* SRE of the shop nginx reverse proxy serving over 100 million requests daily
+* SRE of the shop nginx reverse proxy serving over 100 million requests daily.
-* Maintaining and administrating Kubernetes cluster (Administration Interest Group)
+* Maintaining and administrating Kubernetes cluster (Administration Interest Group).

 Klingel Gruppe (K - Mail Order GmbH & Co.
 KG) was the third biggest multi-channel mail order company in Germany with a focus on fashion and lifestyle products.